jasraa/tp/docs/DeveloperGuide.md

 ##### 3.6.8 DefaultCurrency
+The `DefaultCurrency` class manages the application's default currency setting.
+It contains a static variable:

+- `Currency defaultCurrency`: Holds the current default currency setting, initialized to the Singapore Dollar (SGD) using the `Currency.getInstance("SGD")` method.

+The class provides two static methods:

+- `getDefaultCurrency()`: Returns the `defaultCurrency` currently set for the application.
+This allows different parts of the application to retrieve the default currency consistently.

+- `setDefaultCurrency(Currency currency)`: Assigns a new `Currency` object to `defaultCurrency`.
+This method enables the application to update the default currency based on user actions or preferences.

+This class ensures a consistent default currency is used throughout the application, essential for functions like displaying amounts and performing currency conversions.

 ##### 3.6.9 CurrencyConverter
 The `CurrencyConverter` class provides functionality for converting amounts between different currencies.
 It includes two class-level variables: